Workload Management: Ultimate Guide to Efficiency

 The Role of Resource Managers

-The role of a resource manager is complementary to that of a project manager.
+The duties of a resource manager are complementary to the managerial roles of a project manager.

 The resource manager role is more people-oriented — it focuses on managing human resources, finances, and facilities across multiple projects.